alaudet/raspi-sump/docs/install.md

 1 - crontab -e

-2 - enter line in crontab as follows;
+2 - enter line at the end of the crontab as follows;

     */1 * * * * /usr/local/bin/rsump.py &> /dev/null